-Alice Nampitjinpa was born in 1943 near Talaalpi, a swamp located to the east of Walungurru on the Western Australian border.
+Alice Nampitjinpa was born in 1943 near Talaalpi, a swamp in the desert near the Western Australian border.
 Her father was Uta Uta Tjangala, who was one of the original Papunya Tula painters.

-Alice is an active "dancing woman" who travels widely to participate in annual ceremonies and "Womens Law" meetings.
+Alice Nampitjinpa was an active "dancing woman" who travelled widely to participate in annual ceremonies and 'Womens Law' meetings.